 Plant material, soil, found objects on GFK, 100x100x10-20 cm, Betty Beier (2017)

 Place of removal and date: Rainforest near Altamira (Para), Brazil, 23.06.2014: S 03°17.608, W 052°13.495

 EarthLifting in Altamira and at the river Xingu, Amazonas

-Der Belo-Monte-Damis the third largest and at the same time most controversial dam on earth and is known as the “Monster Dam”.
-The first turbines were put into operation on 5 May 2016 in the presence of President Dilma Roussef.
-Large areas of the rainforest have already sunk into floods.
-Farmland and villages are affected by the flooding.
-Thousands of people have been resettled.
-The size of the flooded area is approximately equal to that of Lake Constance.
+The Belo Monte Dam is the third largest and, at the same time, the most controversial dam on earth and is known as the “Monster Dam”.
+The first turbines were put into operation on May 5, 2016, in the presence of President Dilma Roussef.
+Large areas of the rainforest have already sunk into the floodwaters.
+Farmland and villages are radically affected by the flooding.
+Thousands of people were forcibly displaced.
+The size of the flooded area is approximately the same as that of Lake Constance.

-The Belo Monte dam is a prestige project of the Brazilian government.
-European companies like Votiv Hydro, Alstom, Andritz and Siemens are also involved in the project.
-The operating consortium is accused not only of human rights violations but also of ethnocide.
-There have been numerous complaints.
+There have been a vast number of complaints.
 Even Carl Siemens (a member of the Siemens family) criticizes the company’s involvement in the Belo Monte project.
 Scientists fear that the deforestation of the rainforest will have negative effects on the entire global climate.

-The power plant, with its two reservoirs (668 square kilometers), is to generate a total of 11000 megawatts of electricity.
+The power plant with its two reservoirs (668 square kilometers) is supposed to generate a total of 11000 megawatts of electricity.

-On 18.09.2015, with the help of Amanda and members of the group “Xingo Vivo”, I take an imprint on the demolition site of Antonia Melo.
+On 18.09.2015, with the help of Amanda and members of the group “Xingo Vivo”, I salvage a clod of earth from Antonia Melo’s property, which is going to be demolished.
 Antônia had to vacate her house last week.
-She fought back until the very end.
-All houses in the neighborhood had already been destroyed.
+She struggled against the demolition until the very end.
+All homes in the surrounding neighborhood had already been destroyed.